Home prices have fallen by 2.4% in 2023, but they're on the rise again.

 The changing market will impact buyers, sellers, and homeowners differently.
 Here’s how the market may impact you:

 Homeowners who have enjoyed double-digit rates of appreciation may be worried about their home equity as the market goes through this period of transition.
 However, it’s important to remember that appreciation is only one factor that drives home equity — so does paying down your mortgage and investing in high ROI projects for your home.
-While the single-digit appreciation forecasted for 2024 is nothing compared to what it was in the early 2020's, homeowners can expect modest gains.

 More answers to your questions about when house prices will go down.